aliyun-sls/sls-doc/src/en/sqlerror/key_value_delimiter_must_appear_exactly_once_in_each_entry.md

 # Key-value delimiter must appear exactly once in each entry.
-Bad input: '*'
+Bad input: '\*'

 **ErrorCode**

 > ParameterInvalid

 **ErrorMessage**

 > Key-value delimiter must appear exactly once in each entry.
 Bad input: 'label_oxford_gaodun_c'

-## 错误描述
+## Error description

-每个条目中的键值分隔符必须出现一次。
+The key-value delimiter must appear only once in each entry.

-## 可能原因
+## Cause

-在输入中的某个键值对中，分隔符出现了不止一次，或者没有出现，导致系统无法解析该键值对。
+The delimiter appears more than once or does not appear in an input key-value pair.
+As a result, the system cannot parse the key-value pair.

-## 解决方法
+## Solution

-首先，请检查输入中的键值对格式是否正确，确保每个键值对中只有一个分隔符，并且分隔符两侧都有正确的键和值。如果问题依然存在，可以考虑使用更为严谨的数据格式或者查看相关文档寻求帮助。另外，也可以通过查看错误提示前后的代码上下文，尝试找到问题所在。如果问题依然存在，可以向SLS提工单寻求帮助。
+Check whether the format of the key-value pair is correct.
+Make sure that each key-value pair contains only one delimiter, and the key and value on both sides of the delimiter are correct.If the error persists, consider using a more rigorous data format or check the documentation for help.You can also troubleshoot the error by checking the code context before and after the error prompt.
+If the error persists, submit a ticket to Simple Log Service for assistance.